Home

 Photo: Adrian Dorst

-Located in Barkley Sound and Clayoquot Sound, these communities are the ancient homelands of the Nuu chah Nulth Peoples (incorrectly known as the Nootka until 1980).
+Barkley and Clayoquot Sounds are the ancient homelands of the Nuu–chah–Nulth aboriginal peoples, known as the Nootka Indians until 1980.
 Only a small area of the still intact temperate rainforest (left) is protected from industrial logging.
 Established in 1970, Pacific Rim National Park Reserve covers 511 sq km of land and ocean in three separate regions (Long Beach, Broken Group Islands, West Coast Trail) and has become a popular tourism destination.

 Mount Arrowsmith.